 Inchworm

-The Inchworm is a bodyweight movement where you hinge forward, walk your hands out to a plank, then return to standing.
-The flowing sequence combines stretching and controlled strength, making it useful for warming up the body without added load.
+The Inchworm is a flowing bodyweight movement — you hinge at the hips, walk your hands out to a plank position, then walk them back and return to standing.
+This sequence combines a hamstring stretch with core and shoulder engagement, all without any equipment.

 - Stand tall with your feet hip-width apart, arms at your sides, and maintain a neutral spine position.